 It’s really clear that the existing system for tackling youth crime is inadequate, expensive and ineffective

-Transforming the way we guide and rehabilitate youth offenders.
+Transforming the way we guide and rehabilitate children and young people.

 WIT aims to break the destructive cycle of offending behaviours in vulnerable children by radically transforming the way current services are designed and delivered in order to reduce reoffending and unnecessary public spending.